-The pharmacy is in Yeovil, adjacent to a GP practice.
-It serves a mixed population and is close to a school.
+The pharmacy is located in Plymstock, Plymouth.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
 The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicines Service (NMS) and services for substance misusers.
 It also supplies medicines in multi-compartment compliance aids to people living in their own homes.